rpaut03l/TS-01/ML/ml_master_gap_index.md

 - **ML/Clustering/** — has trio ✅ (standard style)
 - **ML/SVM-Kernels/**, **ML/Neural-Networks/**, **ML/Deep-Learning/** — have trio ✅ (standard style)

-All listed Fractal I + II + III syllabus folders now have the full theory/numerical/practice markdown trio available.
-The remaining 🟡 NEW markers above reflect that those folders contain the trio but the gap-index status had not been refreshed after those files were added.

 ---

 *AI · ML · github.com/rpaut03l/TS-01*